LuisSilva7/fleetTrack-project/README.md

 ## Technologies Used

 - **Backend**:
-  - **Docker**: A containerization platform used to package and deploy the application in lightweight, isolated environments, ensuring consistency across different environments and simplifying the deployment process.
+  - **Docker**: A containerization platform used to package and deploy the application in lightweight, isolated environments, ensuring consistency across different environments.
   - **Java** - Programming language used for backend development.
   - **Quarkus**: A Kubernetes-native Java framework optimized for containerized environments, ensuring high performance and low memory footprint.
   - **RESTEasy**: A JAX-RS implementation for building RESTful APIs with Quarkus.